influxdata/docs-v2/content/influxdb/cloud/organizations/migrate-org.md

 description: Replicate the state of an organization in InfluxDB Cloud
 menu:
   influxdb_cloud:
-    name: Migrate organization
+    name: Migrate an organization
     parent: Manage organizations
 weight: 110
 ---

 The state of an organization consists of metadata (dashboards, buckets, and other resources) and data (time-series).
-An organization's state at a point in time can be effectively duplicated to another organization by copying both metadata and data.
+An organization's state at a point in time can be duplicated to another organization by copying both metadata and data.
 To migrate the state of an organization: